 - The best time to visit Arches National Park is in spring or in the fall.
 That’s when the weather is most pleasant for outdoor activities.
 It gets really hot here in summer.
 We visited Arches in July and experienced temperatures of 105°F (40°C) and higher!
 In winter, it’s not uncommon to find snow and temperatures around the freezing point, but the park is generally open and you can even do most hikes.

 - Arches National Park entrance fee is 15 USD per person or 30 USD per vehicle and stays valid for 7 consecutive days.
-TIP: Get America the Beautiful Pass if you are planning to visit more National Parks.
+TIP: Get America the Beautiful Pass if you are planning to visit more National Parks soon.
 It’s valid for a year and costs just 80 USD for the whole family in the same vehicle.
 Alternatively, consider Southeast Utah Parks Pass that includes Arches, Canyonlands, and Natural Bridges and costs 55 USD.

 - Print the map of the park and indicate the places you want to see.
 Cell phone service is pretty much non-existent in Arches.
 Here you can find the map of Arches NP.